xrootms/terraform-jenkins-setup/README.md

 ### Notes
-- ACM and ALB must be in the same AWS region.
+*- ACM and ALB must be in the same AWS region.*
 - DNS propagation can take up to 30 minutes.
 - Verify ACM validation status under AWS Console → Certificate Manager.